 Financial Ratios Comparison

-Below is a comparative table showing the most recent revenue and key financial ratios for American Electric Power Company, Inc. (AEP) and Exelon Corporation (EXC):
+In this section, I will provide a comparative analysis of the most recent financial ratios for American Electric Power Company, Inc. (AEP) and Exelon Corporation (EXC) to help you assess their financial health.

 | Metric | AEP | EXC |